 Place Garibaldi square + MAMAC

 From Port Lympia it’s just a short walk to Place Garibaldi square.
 It was built in the 18th century and named after an Italian general/politician.
-Nowadays it’s a vibrant place full of historical buildings with beautiful facades, a huge central fountain, as well as many restaurants, bars, and shops.
+Nowadays, it’s a vibrant place full of historical buildings with beautiful facades, a huge central fountain, as well as many restaurants, bars, and shops.

 If you love art, you might also be interested in visiting MAMAC – the Modern and Contemporary Art Museum located on an adjoining street.
 There you’ll find a huge collection of modern art from the 1950s to the present day, including that created by Yves Klein or Andy Warhol.
 And from its rooftop, you can catch fantastic views over the city!
-For more information, prices, and opening hours visit mamac-nice.org website.
+For more information, prices, and opening hours, visit the mamac-nice.org website.

-3 days in Nice, France – Day 3
+3 days in Nice – Day 3

 Nearby villages & towns

-Of course, the area around Nice is full of amazing places and the choice is wide.
-For more inspiration visit the Cote d’Azur category on our blog.
+Of course, the area around Nice is full of amazing places, and the choice is wide.
+For more inspiration, visit the Côte d’Azur category on our blog.

 Mont Boron Park